microsoft/fhir-starter/scripts/Readme.md

 # FHIR-Starter Deploy Script Getting Started
 In this document, we go over the ```deployFhirStarter.bash``` script for deploying [Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/overview).
-We cover script execution and the steps needed to complete the install.
+We cover script execution and the steps for completing the install.

 ## Errata
 There are no open issues at this time.